jjvenky/jjvenky.github.io/rules.md

 * Jenny Bryan's [Happy Git and GitHub for the useR](http://happygitwithr.com/) is an excellent reference and learning manual and everyone should walk through many of its chapters when setting up their system
 * Karl Broman's [git/github guide: a minimal tutorial](http://kbroman.org/github_tutorial/) is also very useful
 * The [Data Analysis and Visualization in R for Ecologists](http://datacarpentry.org/R-ecology-lesson/) lessons are an excellent way to learn how to employ R and RStudio to aggregate, analyse, and visualise data
+* The [R For Data Sciene](R for Data Science) is a great way to think about and apply ideas of wrangling, visualising, and exploring data
+* [Modern Statistics with R](https://www.modernstatisticswithr.com/) is a great way to think about and apply statistical ideas to our work

 ### Finally